learn-academy-2023-charlie/week-6-assessment-Aubzzz/interview-questions.md

 action: "DELETE" location: /students/2 - Controller method-delete, this would delete the studen info at student id 2

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 [Here is a resource](https://www.atlassian.com/agile/project-management/user-stories) to help you create your user stories.

+1. As a work center manager, I want to be able to contact team members with preset notifications so that I can reach them in various locations without having to recall them completely.

+2. As a park ranger that collects data from wildlife trackers, I want to be able to store data in a database that provides accessibility to other ranger teams.

+3. As a tourist in the park, I want to choose hikes, see important information for entry to ensure safety and maximum enjoyable experience in a new place.

+4. As an educator for a non-profit, I want to be able to track and see trends in progress made in students to understand if the criteria is being implemented correctly.

+5. As a board member for a non-profit, I want to be able to view a donor list that accurately describes and shows where donations currently stand.

+6. As a student, I want to be able to access assignments, grades and request forms to keep better track of progreess and open communication channels with an instructor.

+7. As a work center manager, I want to be able to track shop projects to ensure maximum time efficiency.

+8. As a family member, I want to be able to contact multiple family members at a time, to see everyone at once and share something immediate.

+9. As a naturalist on whale watching tours, I want to be able to take recent whale sightings and input data so that it's accessible to myself and other networks, and provides trends of frequently sighted locations.

+10. As a naturalist on a whale watching tour, I want to be able to input a photo of a dorsal fin and have it compared to a stored data base so that I may ID specific animals faster.